Assistant Director of Operations

 - Complete an end of summer review with recommendations of next camping season

-- Create written performance evaluations of the Kitchen Floaters, Waterfront Programmers, Outdoor Adventure Coordinator, and Out-Tripping Floaters
+- Create written performance evaluations of the Operations Support Staff, Waterfront Programmers, and Outdoor Adventure Coordinators

 Skills and Qualifications